 Consider these thumbnail estimates.

-- Primer + Paint: Apply coat of primer @ $12/gallon.
-Dry.
-Apply a coat of exterior acrylic-latex paint, non-self-priming, @ $17/gallon.
+- Primer + Paint: Apply a coat of primer at $12/gallon.
+Let it dry.
+Apply a coat of exterior acrylic-latex paint, non-self-priming, at $17/gallon.
 Splitting primer and paint quantities down the middle (10 gallons each), the grand total is $290.
 Even being conservative and rounding up to $500, you are still spending a lot of money with the self-priming option.

 In the first scenario, you are using expensive, tinted self-priming paint as your primer vs. less expensive real primer.
 After all, the tint is another factor that drives up paint costs.
-Cut out tint and you can shave down your painting costs.
+Cut out tint, and you can shave down your printing costs.

 Brands of Self-Priming Paint